hstarmans/hexastorm/README.md

 ## GCODE command
 The word of a GCODE command cannot store all the instructions.
-So a GCODE instruction consits out of multiple commands in series.
+So a GCODE instruction consists out of multiple commands in series.
 If prior to the sequence, the memory is already full or there is a parsing error, a status word is sent back.
 If the reply is zero, the peripheral is operating normally.
 The following information must be sent over;
 | data | number of bytes | description